wp-plugins/wpsso-am/readme.txt

 	* twitter:app:url:googleplay

 <blockquote>
-<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin (version 2.7.2 and up) is required to use the WPSSO AM extension.
+<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin is required to use the WPSSO AM extension.
 You can use the <em>Free version</em> of WPSSO AM with either WPSSO Free or Pro, but the <a href="http://surniaulula.com/extend/plugins/wpsso-am/">WPSSO AM Pro version</a> requires the use of <a href="http://surniaulula.com/extend/plugins/wpsso/">WPSSO Pro</a> as well.</p>
 </blockquote>

 == Installation ==